-The Board recognizes that the leadership structure and combination or separation of the chief executive officer and chairman roles is driven by the needs of the Company at any point in time.
-The Board does not believe there should be a fixed rule as to whether the offices of chairman and chief executive officer should be vested in the same person or two different people, or whether the chairman should be an employee of the Company or should be elected from among the non-employee directors.
-The needs of the Company and the individuals available to fulfill these roles may dictate different outcomes at different times, and the Board believes that retaining flexibility in these decisions is in the best interest of the Company and its stockholders.
+The Board of Directors recognizes that the leadership structure and combination or separation of the chief executive officer and chairman roles is driven by the needs of the Company at any point in time.
+The Board of Directors does not believe there should be a fixed rule as to whether the offices of chairman and chief executive officer should be vested in the same person or two different people, or whether the chairman should be an employee of the Company or should be elected from among the non-employee directors.
+The needs of the Company and the individuals available to fulfill these roles may dictate different outcomes at different times, and the Board of Directors believes that retaining flexibility in these decisions is in the best interest of the Company and its stockholders.

-The Board has determined that the Company and its stockholders are currently best served by having one person serve as both chairman and chief executive officer as it allows for a bridge between the Board and management and provides critical leadership for carrying out the Company's strategic initiatives and confronting its challenges.
-Mr. Wessel's service as chairman facilitates the Board's decision-making process because Mr. Wessel has first-hand knowledge of the Company's operations and the major issues facing the Company, and he chairs the Board meetings where the Board discusses strategic and business issues.
+The Board of Directors has determined that the Company and its stockholders are currently best served by having one person serve as both chairman and chief executive officer as it allows for a bridge between the Board of Directors and management and provides critical leadership for carrying out the Company's strategic initiatives and confronting its challenges.
+Mr. Wessel's service as chairman facilitates the Board of Directors' decision-making process because Mr. Wessel has first-hand knowledge of the Company's operations and the major issues facing the Company, and he chairs the Board meetings where the Board of Directors discusses strategic and business issues.
 Mr. Wessel is the only member of executive management who is also a director.
-The Board does not have a lead independent director.
+The Board of Directors does not have a lead independent director.